The Homogenizing Effect of Large Language Models on Human Expression and Thought: Perspectival Diversity

 \section{Perspectival Diversity}

-Individuals vary not only in how they express themselves, but also in the perspectives they hold, the beliefs, values, and interpretive frameworks meaningfully shaped by cultural background, lived experience, ideology, and identity \citep{plank2022problem}.
-In language, this perspectival variation is reflected in and has been captured in NLP tasks related to sentiment, stance, and framing \citep{kuccuk2020stance,patel2023sentiment,iliev2015automated,garten2016morality}.
+Individuals vary not only in how they express themselves but also in their perspectives, beliefs, and values \citep{aglozo2025cross}.
+In language, these differences are reflected in patterns of how people take stances \citep{kuccuk2020stance} or frame issues \citep{sagi2014measuring}, widely studied in computational analyses of text \citep{kennedy2022text}. { For instance, analyses of U.S. Senate speeches reveal that Democrats and Republicans frame the issue of abortion through distinct moral dimensions, Democrats emphasizing fairness and rights, while Republicans focus more on purity and sexual morality, mirroring broader ideological divides in moral reasoning \citep{sagi2014measuring}. }

-With the rise of LLMs, this domain of variation becomes especially salient.
-From interviews and surveys to social media analysis and open-ended writing tasks, a growing number of applications rely on language technologies to interpret \citep{solangi2018review} or even generate opinions \citep{salah2023may}.
-As LLMs are deployed in contexts involving ideological reasoning, identity-relevant text generation, and persona emulation \citep{kim2023ai}, a pressing question arises: do they preserve the pluralism of human perspectives, or do they default to a narrow, socially normative median?
+{ With the rise of LLMs, this domain of variation has become especially salient, as these models are increasingly deployed in contexts involving perspective gathering and open-ended writing tasks \citep{argyle2023out}.
+Recent work shows they can simulate public opinion, for example, on global warming, by generating synthetic survey responses conditioned on demographics and personal concern, capturing belief patterns that mirror human data \citep{lee2024can}.
+Hence, a pressing question arises: do they preserve the pluralism of human perspectives, or do they default to a narrow, socially normative median? }